envilk/Wildfire-Simulator-DQN-PCD/README.md

 ## Project description

 This repository holds a Predictive Coordinate Descent (PCD) algorithm, and a Deep Q-Network (DQN) algorithm, in order to enable decentralized proactive self-adaptation in Smart Cyber-Physical Systems (sCPS).
 Concretely, these algorithms were tested in wildfire tracking adaptation scenarios, included in Unmanned Aerial Vehicles (UAV).
-For simulating UAV systems and different uncertain widlfire scenarios, Wildfire-UAVSim is used in this repository, which consists in a customizable wildfire tracking simulator that enables the evaluation of diverse adaptation strategies.
+For simulating UAV systems and different uncertain wildfire scenarios, Wildfire-UAVSim is used in this repository, which consists of a customizable wildfire tracking simulator that enables the evaluation of diverse adaptation strategies.
 For further description of the Wildfire-UAVSim simulator check [its repository](https://anonymous.4open.science/r/Wildfire-UAVSim-E758/).

 ## Project structure